CityRelay

 Vet all your guests

-This isn’t a fool-proof solution, but it can help you identify high-risk reservations and possibly block problematic stays.
+While this isn’t a foolproof solution, it can help identify high-risk reservations and block problematic stays.

 Secure access to the Airbnb